puremourning/YouCompleteMe/README.md

 For global declarations, the semantic parent is the translation unit.

 NOTE: Causes reparsing of the current translation unit.

 Supported in filetypes: `c, cpp, objc, objcpp`

+### The `FixIt` subcommand

+Where available, attempts to make changes to the buffer to correct the diagnostic closest to the cursor position.

+Completers which provide diagnostics may also provide trivial modifications to the source in order to correct the diagnostic.
+Examples include syntax errors such as missing trailing semi-colons, spurious characters, or other errors which the semantic engine can deterministically suggest corrections.

+If no fix-it is available for the current line, or there is no diagnostic on the current line, this command has no effect on the current buffer.
+If any modifications are made, the number of changes made to the buffer is echo'd and the user may use the editor's undo command to revert.

+When a diagnostic is available, and g:ycm_echo_current_diagnostic is set to 1, then the text `" (FixIt)"` is appended to the echo'd diagnostic.
+In any case, the text `" (FixIt available)"` is appended to the diagnostic text in the output of the `:YcmDiags` command for any diagnostics with available fix-its.

+NOTE: Causes reparsing of the current translation unit.

+NOTE: After applying a fix-it, the cursor must be moved to update diagnostics, or the `:YcmForceCompileAndDiagnostics` command must be issued.
+However, repeated invocations of this command on a given line apply all diagnostics without requiring movement of the cursor or manual updating of the diagnostics.

+Supported in filetypes: `c, cpp, objc, objcpp`